kyllikki/SAP/README.md

-Simple As Possible (SAP) computer by Ben Eater
+Simple As Possible (SAP) computer
 ==============================================

-This is a schematic capture of this project derived from the excellent video series [1]
+This is a schematic capture of this project derived from the excellent video series [1] by Ben Eater.

 The design belongs to Ben, I just made a schematic in kicad